 In this log, we observe some activities that indicate a change in the purchase order items.
 Since changes might lead to re-work, we hypothesised that avoiding changes leads to lower cycle times.
 Specifically, we considered skipping of activity \emph{Change Price} as our treatment for this experiment.
-The occurrence of these price changes is also identified as an issue by the winners of the BPI19 challenge \cite{diba2019bpic}.
-Moreover, one of the recommendations of another participant of the challenge \cite{rzad2019bpic} is to avoid changes to the purchase order.
-They used a random forest to predict cycle time.
-They did it repeatedly each time including additional variables to identify problematic activities that affect cycle time.
-They made the conclusion that change activities have higher impact on cycle time and recommended to thoroughly check the initial order for correctness of price.
-However, fixing the price of purchase orders all at the same time for each case without taking into account the specific context of each case leads to a rigid order placement procedure and might require extra work at the beginning of the process.
+However, fixing the price of purchase orders all at the same time for each case without considering the specific context of each case leads to a rigid order placement procedure and might require extra work at the beginning of the process.
 Thus, rather than fixing the price at the beginning of every case, it is beneficial to have a targeted approach.
-Our approach provides a recommendation for each case indicating whether a change in price should be permitted or not.
-In this way, we can avoid the rework in cases where this change is harmful and increases cycle time while at the same time, preserve flexibility in other cases that are not highly affected by changing the price.
+Furthermore, our approach provides a recommendation for each case, indicating whether a price change should be permitted or not.
+In this way, we can avoid the rework in cases where this change is harmful and increases cycle time while preserving flexibility in other cases that are not highly affected by price change.

-\subsubsection{Discussion:}
+\subsubsection{Discussion}